Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/meetings/GVSU-CIS350-THEFOURCORNERS-2025-01-24.md

 *   Cover three project ideas
 *   Discuss team roles (Jason - team leader)
 *   Created Jira and Figma projects
+*   Jira Board Phases:
+*   Phase 1 - designing for the front end (Figma) ~ 2-3 weeks
+* Phase 2 - development (adding & debugging features)
+* Phase 3 - create environments (one that is local, one for user testing (UAT), one that is live)

 Goals for next week (include responsibilities)